Chania: Ancient Greek and Roman eras

-Byzantine and Arab era
+Byzantine and Arab eras

-The early Christian period under Byzantine rule (First Byzantine Period, 395–824 AD) and the rule of the Arabs, who called the settlement Al Hanim ("the Inn"), are not well documented.
-Under the Arabs, the Christian population was persecuted and moved to the mountains.
-The Byzantine Empire retook the city in 961 AD (Second Byzantine Period, until 1204 AD).
-In this period the Arabic name of the city was changed into Greek Chania.
-Byzantines began to strongly fortify the city in order to prevent another Arab invasion, using materials from the ancient buildings of the area.
-By this time Chania was the seat of a bishopric, which would be known under Venetian rule as Roman Catholic Diocese of La Canea and later become the Latin titular see of Cydonia.
+Cydonia was not well documented in late antiquity or in the early medieval period, when it was first ruled by the Byzantine Empire (395–824) and then by the Emirate of Crete (824–961).
+The Arabs seem to have begun calling the settlement al-Ḵān (الخان), literally "the Caravanserai" or "Inn" but possibly transcribing the name of a neighborhood previously devoted to the worship of the Minoan god Welchanos.
+The city had become known as Chania in Greek by the time of the second period of Byzantine rule (961–1204).
+In order to deter another Arab invasion, the Byzantines strongly fortified the city, reusing materials from ancient buildings in the area.
+Chania was the seat of a Byzantine bishopric, which became the Roman Catholic Diocese of La Canea under Venetian rule and then the Latin titular see of Cydonia.

 Venetian era

-After the Fourth Crusade (1204) and the fall of Byzantium in the Hellenic area, Crete was given to Bonifacio, Marquess of Montferrat.
-He in turn chose to sell it to the Venetians for 100 silver marks.
-In 1252 the Venetians managed to subdue the Cretans but in 1263, their rivals of Genoa, with local support, seized the city under the leadership of Enrico Pescatore, count of Malta, and held it until 1285, when the Venetians returned.
-Chania was chosen as the seat of the Rector (Administrator General) of the region and flourished as a significant commercial centre of a fertile agricultural region.
+After the fall of Constantinople during the 1204 Fourth Crusade, Crete was distributed to Bonifacio, Marquess of Montferrat.
+He in turn chose to sell it to the Venetians for 1000 silver marks.

+In total, about 10,000 Venetians are estimated to have moved to Crete during the first century of Venetian rule—by comparison, Venice itself had a population of c.
+60,000 at this period.
+The colonization wave of 1252 also resulted in the establishment of Canea (modern Chania), on the site of the long abandoned ancient city of Kydonia.

 The Venetian rule was initially strict and oppressive but slowly the relations between the two parts improved.
 Contact with Venice led to close intertwining of Cretan and Venetian cultures, without, however, the Cretans losing their Greek Orthodox nature.
-The city's name became La Canea and its fortifications were strengthened, giving Chania the form that it still has today.
+Its fortifications were strengthened, giving Chania the form that it still has today.
 On the other hand, after the fall of Constantinople in 1453, many priests, monks and artists took refuge in Crete and reinforced the Byzantine religion and culture on the island.
-The city of Chania during the period that followed was a blend of Byzantine, Venetian, and Classical Greek cultural elements.
+The city of Canea during the period that followed was a blend of Byzantine, Venetian, and Classical Greek cultural elements.
 Many of the important buildings of the town were built during this era and the intellectual activities (written word, music, education) were also promoted.